 NHS is the nation’s premier organization established to recognize outstanding high school students.
 More than just an honor roll, NHS serves to recognize those students who have demonstrated excellence in the areas of scholarship, service, leadership, and character.
 These characteristics have been associated with membership in the organization since its beginning in 1921.
 Students who earn and maintain a GPA of 3.8 or higher are eligible.
 Requirements include 10 additional hours of community service above SVA requirements (50 total per year) and regularly scheduled meetings.
 Click here for the HS National Honor Society (NHS) By Laws.
 Contact Mrs. Logan at firstname.lastname@example.org with questions.

 Students are trained in relevant, targeted tutoring skills, stressing the importance of learning and implementing the code of ethics, and fosters a professional attitude in tutoring services,and is applicable across disciplines.
 Students will learn tutoring ‘best practices’ including: understanding tutoring procedures, steps for successful tutoring sessions, questioning techniques, listening skills, tutorial responsibilities and ethics, using praise effectively, verbal and nonverbal communication skills, critical thinking skills and learning preferences.
 Students will utilize these skills through individual and group tutoring in their chosen discipline; Math and Science, English and History or World Language and earn .25 credit per semester.
 Interested students should contact Mrs. Howard at email@example.com for Math and Science, Ms. Brooks at firstname.lastname@example.org for English or History, or Mrs. Lleras for World Language at email@example.com.

-Beginning in the spring of junior year, students can self-select to participate in Spirit Squad.
+In conjunction with Student Council students can self-select to participate in Spirit Squad.
 This student group organizes special events to unite students in their senior year.
 Events are coordinated and facilitated entirely by students with adult support.
 As students rise into higher grade levels, classes coordinate more events.
-Past senior class events include back-to-school pool party, lock-ins, and senior class prank.
+Past senior class events include back-to-school pool party, lock-ins, and senior trip.
 Students develop leadership skills by planning, doing and reflecting.
 These students play a unique role in how students experience senior year.
-Interested students should contact Mrs. August at email@example.com.
+Interested students should contact Mrs. August at firstname.lastname@example.org.